 The need for a new paint surface depends on several factors, such as weather conditions, building material, the quality of the paint used, and the regularity of maintenance.
 A well-done exterior paint job typically lasts about 10–15 years.

 For example, in coastal areas or in strong sunlight, facades wear out faster, and wood cladding requires maintenance more often than brick or rendered surfaces.
 Quality paints and regular maintenance, such as washing and touch-up painting, can extend the maintenance interval.
-However, the condition of the exterior cladding should be checked annually; cracks, peeling, or fading usually indicate that painting is becoming necessary.
+However, it’s worth checking the condition of the exterior cladding annually: cracks, peeling or fading usually indicate that painting is becoming necessary.

 How is a townhouse painted? – 5 steps to a lasting result